-On April 3, 2013, the Company entered into a placement fee arrangement with TCG Securities, L.L.C. ("TCG"), a licensed broker-dealer and an affiliate of the Adviser, which may require stockholders to pay a placement fee to TCG in addition to their capital commitments for TCG's services.
+On April 3, 2013, the Company entered into a placement fee arrangement with TCG Securities, L.L.C. ("TCG"), a licensed broker-dealer and an affiliate of the Adviser, which may require stockholders to pay a placement fee to TCG for TCG's services.

-For the years ended December 31, 2014 and 2013, TCG earned placement fees of \$1 thousand and \$0 thousand respectively, from GMS Finance stockholders in connection with the issuance or sale of the Company's common stock.
+For the years ended December 31, 2015 and 2014, TCG earned placement fees of \$6 thousand and \$1 thousand, respectively, from GMS Finance stockholders in connection with the issuance or sale of the Company's common stock.